pingcap/tidb/docs/design/2018-10-31-window-functions.md

 ## Compatibility

-Yes, this proposal makes TiDB more compatible with MySQL.
+Yes, this proposal makes TiDB more compatible with MySQL 8.0.

 ## Implementation